 During this trip, open your eyes!
-The road is at times a little difficult (many zigzags) but crosses some mind blowing mountain scenery.
+The road is at times a little difficult (many zigzags) but crosses some mind-blowing mountain scenery.
 You really get immersed in the grand landscapes of Northern Laos.

 Luang Prabang is the former capital of the legendary Kingdom of a Million Elephants, Lan Xang (1354-1707).
-Nowadays, it is one of the prettiest cities of Laos with splendid temples and charming French colonial architecture.
+Nowadays, it is one of the prettiest cities in Laos with splendid temples and charming French colonial architecture.

 It has been declared a UNESCO World Heritage site in 1995.
 Luang Prabang is a great base to explore all the wonders that nature and culture have to offer in the region, starting with the legendary Mekong River.

-The region is also renowned for its waterfalls; and if you want to get close to elephants it is the right place to do it.
+The region is also renowned for its waterfalls, and if you want to get close to elephants it is the right place to do it.
 Here are some ideas of what to do for a few days in and around Luang Prabang:

-- Temples of Luang Prabang: The city is home to beautiful temples, including Wat Xieng Thong, Wat Mai and Wat Visounarath.
+- Temples of Luang Prabang: The city is home to beautiful temples, including Wat Xieng Thong, Wat Mai, and Wat Visounarath.

 - The Royal Palace: It is home to a museum telling the history of Luang Prabang.